A. Temporary Resident Visa or eTA?

 More than 35 million temporary residents visit Canada every year.
-Unless you are a Canadian citizen or a permanent resident, it is likely that you will need permission to enter Canada as a visitor.
+Unless you are a Canadian citizen or a permanent resident, you will likely need permission to enter Canada as a visitor.

-If you are a citizen from a visa-exempt country travelling by air, you are required to apply for an electronic Travel Authorization (eTA) before your departure to Canada.
+If you are a citizen from a visa-exempt country traveling by air, you must apply for an electronic Travel Authorization (eTA) before your departure to Canada.

 If you are not a citizen of a visa-exempt country, you will need a temporary resident visa (TRV) to enter Canada.